Methods | AK Weil

 - Investigation of biological systems on surfaces

 The focus of our method development is on the use of imaging mass spectrometry for the analysis of chemically and biologically modified surfaces.
-We are currently exploring nanoparticles in tissue samples to gain a deeper understanding of complex processes such as drug release and metabolism without the use of markers.
+We are currently exploring mass spectrometry methods to gain a deeper understanding of processes in cells, such as drug release and metabolism, without the use of markers.

 Cell Laboratory-"BioCore" (D. Ng)